 Operational reliability can be defined as the mean of the probability that a system is functioning adequately over any given time (Chen 2013).
-It is also defined as the average availability of a system, which reflects the system ability to operate continuously (Trivedi 2012).
+It is also defined as the average availability of a system, reflecting the system's ability to operate continuously (Trivedi 2012).
 The operational reliability index is widely used to optimize system design, performance, and operational strategy.
 The simulation approach is often employed to evaluate the operational reliability of the system (Raje 2000).

-Qin et al. (2019) proposed an architecture of a self-operating and remotely-controlled siphon system.
-The proposed siphon system involves multiple components including water level switches (LS), air vent (AV), actuated butterfly valve (ABV), and a small capacity bilge pump (BP) for priming the siphon pipe only.
-As shown in Figure 1, all the components are connected physically with a Programmable Logic Controller (PLC).
-By linking with the VPN router (VPN), PLC can access 3G/4G cellular networks and send the current operation state to and receive operation orders from the control center.
-The PLC in turn will turn the specific components of the siphon on or off based on the received orders.
+Qin et al. (2019) proposed the architecture of a self-operating and remotely controlled siphon system.
+The proposed siphon system involves multiple components, including water level switches (LS), air vent (AV), actuated butterfly valve (ABV), and a small capacity bilge pump (BP) for priming the siphon pipe only.
+As shown in Figure 1 and 2, all the components are connected physically with a Programmable Logic Controller (PLC).
+By linking with the VPN router (VPN), PLC can access 3G/4G cellular networks and send the current operation state to and receive operation orders from the control center (Verma 2020, Rojali, 2020).
+The PLC will turn the specific components of the siphon on or off based on the received orders.

 Figure 1.
-The architecture of our remotely controlled siphon system
+The architecture of the remotely controlled siphon system